cartheur/ideal/README.md

 19     learnCompositeInteraction(contextInteraction, enactedInteraction)
 ```

 Table 33-1, lines 01 to 04 initialize the primitive interactions (similar to Page 23) to specify the agent's preferences.
 In this particular configuration, interactions whose result is `r1` have a negative valence, and interactions whose result is `r2` have a positive valence.
-06: the previously enacted interaction is memorized as the context interaction.
+06: the previously enacted interaction is memorized as the _context interaction_.
 07: computes anticipations in the context of the previous enacted interaction.
 08: selects an experiment from the anticipations.

 Lines 09 to 13 implement the environment.
 This new environment was designed to demonstrate the benefit of learning two-step regularities of interaction.
 If the experiment equals the previous experiment then result is `r1`, otherwise the result is `r2`.